 Additionally, the Komodo dragon saliva is known to have over fifty diverse types of infectious bacteria.
 Researchers have also found that Komodo dragons have venom glands in the mouth.
-When prey receives a Komodo dragon bit it sometimes manages to escape.
-However, the resulting bacterial infection and venom often result in death within 4 days.
+When prey receives a Komodo dragon bite, it sometimes manages to escape.
+However, the resulting bacterial infection and venom often result in death within four days.

 Like other monitor lizards, the Komodo dragon has keen eyesight.
-Their vision is specifically adapted to detect movement and can see objects up to 985 feet away.
+Their vision is specifically adapted to detect movement, and they can see objects up to 985 feet away.
 However, this species does not rely on its eyesight to detect prey.
 It also has extremely poor hearing in comparison to humans.

 The Komodo dragon relies primarily on its advanced sense of smell to detect prey.
 Like snakes, the Komodo dragon uses its forked yellow tongue to sample air.
 Then the tongue retracts into the mouth to press on the Jacobson organs located on the top palate.
 Using these chemical analyzers, the Komodo dragon can distinguish small prey from larger and more desirable prey.